Metformin – could it be the answer for MS sufferers?October 14th, 2021

-For decades scientists have tried to find a way to encourage regrowth of myelin and they’ve done it in rats – now it’s time for human trials which will start in 2020.
+For decades scientists have tried to find a way to encourage regrowth of myelin and they’ve done it in rats – human trials started in 2020.

 About metformin, Professor Franklin said, “This is a drug that’s well-tolerated and widely available.
 There is every reason to believe that the effects that we have seen – which have been so spectacular – will translate into humans.”